AaltoIIC/futimo/README.md

     TABLE_NAME = "crane_data"

 Finally, change the number of variable to 13.
 You can leave this as zero if you want to store also the cycle into database with `combined_csv.csv` file.
-However, it affects negatively on modelling accuracy of the data.
+However, it affects negatively on modeling accuracy of the data.

     NUMBER_OF_VARIABLES = 13